kytos/kytos/docs/developer/creating_a_napp.rst

         # display that the event was sent.
         log.info('%s sent.', event.content['message'])

-After created, a method to send new events to Kytos you need to know how to receive that event in your NApp.
+After creating a method to send new events to Kytos you need to know how to receive that event in your NApp.

 Listen Kytos Event
 ------------------

-In the Kytos core we have a decorator named **listen_to()** to call a function when the kytos receive some specific event.
+In the Kytos core we have a decorator named **listen_to()** to call a function when the Kytos receives some specific event.
 The parameter to **listen_to** is a regex to filter the event by name.
 For instance with you can receive all events send by **<username>/napp_name** you can pass the string **<username>/napp_name.***.

-Below there is a function called when receive some event with the pattern **<username>/napp_name.***.
+Below is a function called when receiving some event with the pattern **<username>/napp_name.***.

 .. code-block:: python